top of page

 At the end of a very long line of black poles and strung wires, a matte steel building rose above the red sand.
 The man, who was wearing...

-Clarke Wainikka
+Clarke Wayne

 Jul 22, 20197 min read